 Services are held Sunday morning, at 10:30 am.
 Service can also be accessed online using Zoom for those preferring a remote option.

 Services include music, hymns, readings, and a sermon.
 Our services are led by the Reverend Sian Wiltshire or guest speakers and explore a wide range of topics from social justice to various spiritual (and non-spiritual) beliefs.
 Explore upcoming services and find something that interests you.

 Services are also recorded and are available in our sermon archive for viewing as well as the OCUUC YouTube channel.
 For other church programming such as the Humanist/Atheist Group, the Women’s Group, etc., please contact Judith Stamper, our VP of Programs at firstname.lastname@example.org.
 You are welcome to attend any groups even if you are new!

-Is there religious education and/or childcare for my children?
+Do you offer religious education for my children?

 Who attends Orange Coast UU Church?

 Members may have been raised in other religious traditions, but each person brings his or her own spiritual and life experiences.
 Some have children, others do not.
-Our members are single and married, gay and straight.
+Our members are single and married, gay and straight, of various ethnicities, abilities and backgrounds.
 While located in Costa Mesa, we are a congregation whose members also come from surrounding communities throughout Orange County.
 Orange Coast UU Church is handicap accessible.

 What is a Welcoming Congregation?